This 1950 Mercury Woody Wagon is everything you love about vintage cars.

 The engine bay is a full custom presentation with smooth inner fender walls to draw your eye to the shining V8 upgrade.
 The V8 not only looks amazing, but it’s a 350 cubic-inch Chevy motor is great for upgrades.
 That’s why you have headers, a high-rise intake, and it’s all topped with a triple set of Demon dual-barrel carburetors.
 This triple-deuce motor even has the right supporting components, like the serpentine belt system, Malory HEI distributor, and a Holey electric fuel pump.
 So it’s a strong powerhouse with a stout setup.
 In fact, with features like power steering, power brakes with front discs, and a TH350 three-speed automatic transmission, this wagon is a fun choice to drive from coast to coast.

 Complete with maintenance records, you’re looking at all the best of classic craftsmanship and custom street machine performance.
 And it’s all done in one well-finished and comfortable package.

 More info: Listing has ended.
-Search on eBay for similar 1950 Mercury
+Click to search on eBay for similar 1950 Mercury (Affiliate link)

 Seller's other items: streetsideclassiccars